UrbanApps/UALogger/README.md

 Setting the logger to use the same key means that when the feature is on, logging will happen.

-`[+ logginEnabled]` is the method UALogger uses to determine whether or not it should log a line.
+`[+ loggingEnabled]` is the method UALogger uses to determine whether or not it should log a line.
 It uses the above algorithm and methods to return a simple `BOOL`.

     BOOL loggingEnabled = [UALogger loggingEnabled];